Marita Lorenz: Books and films

 With Ted Schwarz, Lorenz's first autobiography, Marita: One Woman's Extraordinary Tale of Love and Espionage from Castro to Kennedy, was published in 1993 by Thunder's Mouth Press.
 Kirkus Reviews described the book as "the wild—if nearly incredible—adventures of a new Jane Bond".
 Publishers Weekly wrote: "Like other sensational conspiracy stories, this one presses the limits of credibility, but its very outrageousness gives it weight."
 Her second autobiography Lieber Fidel – Mein Leben, meine Liebe, mein Verrat (ISBN 3471780793) appeared in 2001.

-Lorenz's story was the inspiration for the Jack Bender's 1999 TV film My Little Assassin.
+Lorenz's story was the inspiration for Jack Bender's 1999 TV film My Little Assassin.
 Gabrielle Anwar portrayed Lorenz in the film and her mother Alice was portrayed by Jill Clayburgh.
 She is also the subject of a 2000 German documentary film Lieber Fidel – Maritas Geschichte ("Dear Fidel – Marita's Story").

 In 2016, it was reported that she would be played by Jennifer Lawrence in the upcoming biographical film Marita, which is based on Lorenz's memoir, Marita: The Spy Who Loved Castro.
 As of 2022, the film is still listed as 'in development'.